openjournals/blog.joss.theoj.org/_posts/2018-11-01-a-new-collaboration-with-aas-publishing.md

 Under this new collaboration, authors will submit their paper to one of the AAS journals as usual (https://journals.aas.org), if their submission includes a substantial software component to the paper, they can submit a JOSS paper to accompany their AAS submission.

-If they decide to do so, the authors will prepare and submit a JOSS paper as usual at [http://joss.theoj.org](http://joss.theoj.org) and the software will go through a standard JOSS review process, in the open on GitHub [https://github.com/openjournals/joss-reviews](https://github.com/openjournals/joss-reviews).
+If they decide to do so, the authors will prepare and submit a JOSS paper as usual at [http://joss.theoj.org](http://joss.theoj.org) and the software will go through the standard JOSS editorial and review process, in the open on GitHub [https://github.com/openjournals/joss-reviews](https://github.com/openjournals/joss-reviews).
 As part of this review, it will be made transparent to all parties involved that the JOSS paper is associated with a submission to a AAS publication.

 We’ll ask the reviewers to acknowledge that this is happening and if they’re not comfortable with this arrangement, then we will find an alternative reviewer.